Reduced Genus-One Gromov-Witten Invariants: Proof of Theorem

 \subsection{Counting Zeros of Affine Bundle Maps}

 In this subsection we conclude the proof of Theorem~\ref{gwdiff_thm} by computing the numbers $N(\cD_{\T})$ when the dimension of $X$ is $4$ or~$6$.
-Using the method of Section~3 in~\cite{g2n2and3}, $N(\cD_{\T})$ can be computed for arbitrary-dimensional symplectic manifolds~$X$ and more general cohomology classes~$\psi$.
-In fact, such a computation would be similar to Section~3 in~\cite{g1}.
-However, in order to avoid introducing quite a bit of additional notation we restrict the computation to the special cases of Theorem~\ref{gwdiff_thm}.\\
+Using the method of \cite[Section~3]{g2n2and3}, $N(\cD_{\T})$ can be computed for arbitrary-dimensional symplectic manifolds~$X$ and more general cohomology classes~$\psi$; this is the main subject of~\cite{g1diff}.
+In order to avoid introducing quite a bit of additional notation in this paper we restrict the computation to the special cases of Theorem~\ref{gwdiff_thm}.\\

 If $\T$ is a bubble type as in~\e_ref{bubbtype_e}, let

 For each $i\!\in\!I_1$, let

 If $\nu_{\es}\!\in\!\G_{1,k}^{\gd}(X,A;J)$ and $\aleph\!=\!\eset$, then